 Sarah grew up in Mound, MN, exploring the acres of unused farmland in her backyard.
 When she isn’t traveling the world with students, she’s doing it herself!
 In fact, in the last decade, Sarah has traveled to 24 countries and six continents.
 She spends her fall seasons as a gap year instructor, most recently visiting the South Pacific.
-She is excited to return to Bold Earth for her fifth summer as a trip leader.
+She is excited to return to Bold Earth for her fifth year as a trip leader.

 - Education: Northeastern University; bachelor’s degree in business administration and communication studies

 - Certifications: Wilderness first responder, advanced PADI open water diver, lifeguard

 - What was the last big trip you took?
 Last fall I worked as a gap year educator, and I led a group of students through Australia, Fiji, and New Zealand for three months!
 This spring, I traveled through Mexico, Colombia, and Peru for four months to trek and improve my Spanish.